 You’ll be pooping in bags.
 It’s illegal to backpack in Canyonlands without bringing WAG bags.
 You’ll have to carry it with you so get ready to be stinky!

 Pro Tip: Find a nice perch for a poo.
 Fold the bag out until you can see the desiccant and odor remover before you go.
 Don’t forget to rotate your body and move the bag before you pee.
 Reuse your bag to save space.
-If you aren’t ready to poop in a bag, then this is not the backpacking adventure for you.
+If you aren’t ready to poop in a bag, then this backpacking adventure is not for you.

 Have a plan for sun protection.
 It’s brutal – even in winter.
 Bring plenty of sunscreen and wear a sun shirt when backpacking in canyonlands.
 Don’t forget your sunhat too!